 C. Assessment & Measurement (13 points total) 3.1 The assessments measure the stated learning objectives or competencies.
-3 3 3.2 The course grading policy is stated clearly.
+3 2 3.2 The course grading policy is stated clearly.
 3 3 3.3 Specific and descriptive criteria are provided for the evaluation of learners' work and are tied 3 3 to the course grading policy.
 3.4 The assessment instruments selected are sequenced, varied, and suited to the learner work 2 2 being assessed.
 3.5 The course provides learners with multiple opportunities to track their learning progress.
-2 2 Total 1 3
+2 2 Total 1 2

-- 3.1: Three exam assessments are provided which measure the objectives/competencies. - 3.2: The course grading policy is clearly stated in the syllabus and online. - 3.3: Each class session is outlined in the course content.
-Each assignment contains criteria for evaluation. - 3.4: The assessments (two exams and one Final) are sequenced and align with the course content. - 3.5: Five assignments, one final project, and three exams provide opportunities to track progress.
+- 3.1: There are 14 assignments and a Final Project which follow the description of the course. - 3.2: The course grading policy is stated in the syllabus. - 3.3: Each assignment contains criteria for evaluation. - 3.4: The assessments (14 assignments and one Final) are sequenced and align with the course content. - 3.5: Fourteen assignments and one final project provide opportunities to track progress.

 D. Instructional Materials (13 points total) 4.1 The instructional materials contribute to the achievement of the stated course and module/unit learning objectives or competencies.
-3 3 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
+3 1 4.2 Both the purpose of instructional materials and how the materials are to be used for learning activities are clearly explained.
 3 3 4.3 All instructional materials used in the course are appropriately cited.
 2 1 4.4 The instructional materials are current.
 2 2 4.5 A variety of instructional materials is used in the course.
 2 2 4.6 The distinction between required and optional materials is clearly explained.
-1 0 Total 1 1
+1 0 Total 9)

-- 4.1: The materials align with the objectives/competencies. - 4.2: The materials are addressed in multiple areas. - 4.3: The individual assignments do not contain citations.
+- 4.1: The materials align with the description of the course.
+No measurable objectives are listed. - 4.2: The learning materials are addressed the assignments. - 4.3: The individual assignments do not contain citations.
 It is assumed the assignments/assessments are related to the text.
-Consider adding citations to point students to particular areas of the text/course content. - 4.4: The text is current (2017). - 4.5: A variety of materials is provided. - 4.6: No mention is made of optional, or extra credit, assignments or activities.
+Consider adding citations to point students to particular areas of the text/course content. - 4.4: The text is current (2015). - 4.5: A variety of materials is provided. - 4.6: No mention is made of optional, or extra credit, assignments or activities.

 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
-3 3 5.2 Learning activities provide opportunities for interaction that support active learning.
+3 1 5.2 Learning activities provide opportunities for interaction that support active learning.
 3 2 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
 3 0 5.4 The requirements for learner interaction are clearly stated.
-2 0 Total 1 1
+2 0 Total 3

-- 5.1: Activities align with the objectives. - 5.2: It is not evident that learners are interacting with anything or anyone other than the content and its prescribed activities.
+- 5.1: Clear objectives are not listed to align with activities. - 5.2: It is not evident that learners are interacting with anything or anyone other than the content and its prescribed activities.
 Research shows that active learning among students promotes understanding and retention. - 5.3: No plan is provided for classroom response time or assignment feedback.
 Consider adding something to the effect: "I will try to return assignment feedback within 5 days."
 "I will answer email messages within 48 hours."
 Policies like these, for example, will cut down on student anxiety over feedback and relieve extraneous inquiries from students. - 5.4: No requirements are listed for learner interaction.
 (See 5.2)